 Ask your pharmacy if they accept "Medicare assignment."
 Or call 800-MEDICARE (800-633-4227) to find ones near you that do.

 Savings on Drug Costs for Seniors

-The new law is helping to close the gap in Medicare coverage for prescription drugs.
-You probably know this gap as the donut hole.
+The law iclosed the gap in Medicare coverage for prescription drugs.
+You may have known this gap as the donut hole.

 This is great news for older adults with diabetes who use insulin or take diabetes medicine.